nhidinh/nhidinh.github.io/_case_studies/framework-migration.md

 The system was a large enterprise billing platform with complex business logic and a significant number of regression scenarios.

-Automation testing relied on a mature framework built using **C#, Selenium, and NUnit**.
+Automation testing relied on a mature framework built using an old and stable technical framework.
 The framework had been maintained for more than a decade and supported a large regression suite validating critical business flows.

 At one point the team initiated an effort to migrate the automation framework to **Java + Selenium + TestNG**, with the goal of aligning the automation stack with a broader open-source ecosystem.